 Limited recourse.
 A final decision is hard to shake.
 If the arbitrator's award is unfair or illogical, a consumer may well be stuck with it and barred forever from airing the underlying claim in court.

 Uneven playing field.
-Some are concerned that the "take-it-or-leave-it" nature of many arbitration clauses work in favor of a large employer or manufacturer when challenged by an employee or consumer who has shallower pockets and less power.
+Some are concerned that the "take-it-or-leave-it" nature of many arbitration clauses work in favor of a large employer or manufacturer when an employee with shallower pockets and less power challenges an employer's arbitration agreement.

 Most retailers -- car dealers are repeat offenders here -- do not mention the arbitration clause before requiring the customer to sign the purchase agreement.
 Or they will wait until you are ready to drive the car off the lot, then casually mention that they won't sell unless you sign.